 In most states, including Michigan, it is not a defense to a charge of statutory rape that the defendant mistakenly believed the child to be of age.
 This is true even if the child tells the defendant and others that he or she is older and looks and acts older.
 (People v.
 Cash, 351 NW2d 822 (Mich.
 1984).)

 Being convicted of statutory rape, like any sex crime, can have extremely serious consequences.
 If you are charged with a crime as a result of engaging in consensual sexual activity, you should contact a criminal defense lawyer as soon as possible.
-An attorney can tell you what to expect in court and help you navigate the criminal justice system so that you can obtain the best possible outcome.
+Laws can change at any time, and an attorney can tell you what to expect in court and help you navigate the criminal justice system so that you can obtain the best possible outcome.

 If you are a victim of sexual assault or rape, contact Rape, Abuse & Incest National Network (RAINN) for online help and local resources.